-The Department will not accept a record plan or construction plan submission without a respective fee calculation form and payment.
-Should any payment received be deemed insufficient, one of the following two options is available at the discretion of the Department:
+DelDOT will not accept a record plan or construction plan submission without a respective fee calculation form and payment.
+Should any payment received be deemed insufficient, one of the following two options is available at the discretion of DelDOT:

-- A. Funds will be accepted and deposited in accordance with the Department's Cash Receipts Policy.
-The Department shall notify the applicant that no action on paperwork submitted will take place until the balance of required fees is received. - B. All documents subject to review by the Subdivision Engineer will be returned to the applicant.
+- A. Funds will be accepted and deposited in accordance with DelDOT's current policies.
+DelDOT shall notify the applicant that no action on the submission will take place until the balance of required fees is received. - B. All documents subject to review by the Subdivision Engineer will be returned to the applicant or processed as a declined submission.
 Documents can be resubmitted with correct fees at a later date.